rolling-scopes-school/tasks/stage2/tasks/decision-making-tool/README.md

 ## Repository and Submission Requirements

 - Use a [private school repository](https://docs.rs.school/#/private-repository) to develop this application.
-- Use the `wheel-of-fortune` branch as your development branch.
+- Use the `decision-making-tool` branch as your development branch.
 - Your commits in the development branch should reflect the development history.
 Commits must follow the [guideline](https://docs.rs.school/#/git-convention).
 - Use the `gh-pages` branch as the deploy branch _(e.g. via the [`gh-pages`](https://www.npmjs.com/package/gh-pages) package)_.
 - Use the app **deploy link** to [submit](https://app.rs.school/course/student/cross-check-submit) the app to crosscheck in [app.rs](https://app.rs.school/course/student/cross-check-submit). **Make sure** your link is accessible to everyone by opening it in incognito mode.